fleetdm/fleet/handbook/people.md

 ### How to apply
  1. TODO: Create a merge request to add yourself to the [rotation schedule]()TODO.
- 2. Assign your manager and ask them to approve (but not to merge) the merge request.
+ 2. Assign your manager and ask them to approve (but not merge) the merge request.
  3. TODO: Once your manager approves the merge request, assign the merge request to Charlie, link to the merge request in the #ceo-shadow channel, and @mention Charlie in the message.

 ### Parental participation